Raid on the Suez Canal

-The Raid on the Suez Canal, also known as Actions on the Suez Canal, took place between 26 January and 4 February 1915 when a German-led Ottoman Army force advanced from Southern Palestine to attack the British Empire-protected Suez Canal, marking the beginning of the Sinai and Palestine Campaign (1915–1918) of World War I (1914–1918).
+The raid on the Suez Canal, also known as actions on the Suez Canal, took place between 26 January and 4 February 1915 when a German-led Ottoman force advanced from southern Palestine to attack the British Empire-protected Suez Canal, marking the beginning of the Sinai and Palestine campaign (1915–1918) of World War I (1914–1918).

-Substantial Ottoman forces crossed the Sinai peninsula, but their attack failed – mainly because of strongly held defences and alert defenders.
+Substantial Ottoman forces crossed the Sinai Peninsula, and a few managed to cross the Canal.
+The primary objective of the Ottoman forces was not to capture British Egypt, but to seize the Suez Canal.
+Capturing this strategically vital channel would cut British communications with East Africa, India and Asia, and prevent British Empire troops from reaching the Mediterranean Sea and Europe.
+The Ottoman attack was a failure with the loss of nearly 2,000 troops.

 Background

 Since its opening in 1869 the Suez Canal had featured prominently in British policy and concerns.
-Among its great advantages were as a line of communication and also the site for a military base as the well equipped ports at Alexandria and Port Said made the region particularly useful.
-However, the Egyptian public was becoming increasingly opposed to the British occupation of Egypt, in particular various policies issued by Britain during the occupation.
+Among the great advantages it provided were a line of communication and also the site for a military base; the well equipped ports at Alexandria and Port Said made the region particularly useful.
+However, the Egyptian public was becoming increasingly opposed to the British occupation of Egypt, in particular various policies and judgments issued by Britain during the occupation.

 The Convention of Constantinople of 1888 by the European great powers guaranteed freedom of navigation of the Suez Canal.
-In August 1914 Egypt was defended by 5,000 men in the Force in Egypt.
+In August 1914 Egypt was defended by 5,000 men of the Force in Egypt.

 Prelude

 Abbas Hilmi, the reigning Khedive, who had opposed the British occupation, was out of the country when the war started.
 When the British declared the Protectorate on 18 December 1914 they deposed Abbas Hilmi and promoted Prince Hussein Kamel as the Sultan of Egypt.
 The population agreed to these changes while the outcome of the war was unknown and the fighting continued.

 From 2 August 1914 when the Ottoman armies mobilised, Brigadier General Zekki Pasha commanding the Ottoman Fourth Army at Damascus was planning to attack the Suez Canal, with the support of Djemal Pasha Commander in Chief of Syria and Palestine.

 The first hostilities occurred on 20 November when a 20-man patrol of the Bikaner Camel Corps was attacked at Bir en Nuss 20 mi east of Qantara by 200 Bedouin.
 The Bikaner Camel Corps lost more than half their patrol.
 By December El Arish was occupied by an Ottoman force and the defence of the Suez Canal was organised.
-There had been a pre-war suggestion that a force of camels could hold Nekhl just to the south and in the centre of the Ottoman Empire and Egyptian frontier.
+There had been a pre-war suggestion that a force of camels could hold Nekhel just to the south and in the centre of the Ottoman Empire and Egyptian frontier.
 The difficulty of supporting such a force of camels from bases on the western side of the Suez Canal was recognised when the decision was made that "the obvious line of actual defence of the eastern frontier of Egypt is the Suez Canal."